OR-URISA-YPs/or-urisa-yps.github.com/index.md

 As a new special interest group, we're on the lookout for new members.
 Our events and initiatives focus on the needs of those under 35 years of age who have been in the GIS industry for fewer than 10 years.
 If you're a student or young professional from anywhere in Oregon or SW Washington, you're welcome to join us!

-The easiest way is to attend one of our events (subscribe to [our events mailing list](https://groups.google.com/forum/#!forum/or-urisa-yp-events)) or find us on [Facebook](https://www.facebook.com/groups/or.urisa.young.professionals/), [Twitter](https://twitter.com/orurisayp), or [LinkedIn](http://www.linkedin.com/groups/URISA-Young-Professionals-4787061).
+The easiest way is to attend one of our events, subscribe to [our members mailing list](https://groups.google.com/forum/?fromgroups#!forum/orurisayp-members), [our events mailing list](https://groups.google.com/forum/#!forum/or-urisa-yp-events), or find us on [Facebook](https://www.facebook.com/groups/or.urisa.young.professionals/), [Twitter](https://twitter.com/orurisayp), or [LinkedIn](http://www.linkedin.com/groups/URISA-Young-Professionals-4787061).
 If you'd like to get more involved with planning events and workshops, you can also join our [organizers' list](https://groups.google.com/forum/#!forum/or-urisa-young-professionals)!

 ## OR-URISA YPs on Twitter